Cybersnake223/Hypr/README.md

 Shell - Zsh
 Wallpaper - Wbg
 GUI File Manager - Thunar
-CLI File Manager - Ranger
+CLI File Manager - Lf
 Music Player  - Cmus
+Pager - Most

 This Repo also contains my custom scripts for Misc things like downloading youtube videos and audio , switching wallpaper in hyprland with keyboard shortcuts. make sure to copy the scripts folder in /home/.local/bin and also add it to your PATH variable